 Vir Biotechnology to Participate in the Barclays Global Healthcare Conference

-/EIN News/ -- SAN FRANCISCO, March 08, 2023 (GLOBE NEWSWIRE) -- Vir Biotechnology, Inc. (Nasdaq: VIR) today announced that Phil Pang, M.D., Ph.D., Executive Vice President, Chief Medical Officer and Interim Head of Research, is scheduled to present at the Barclays Global Healthcare Conference on Wednesday, March 15, at 7:15 a.m.
+SAN FRANCISCO, March 08, 2023 (GLOBE NEWSWIRE) -- Vir Biotechnology, Inc. VIR today announced that Phil Pang, M.D., Ph.D., Executive Vice President, Chief Medical Officer and Interim Head of Research, is scheduled to present at the Barclays Global Healthcare Conference on Wednesday, March 15, at 7:15 a.m.
 PT / 10:15 a.m.
 ET.

 A live webcast of the presentation can be accessed under Events & Presentations in the Investors section of the Vir website at www.vir.bio and will be archived there for 30 days.